Skip to main content

 class RAGChatWithCodexBackup(RAGChat):

-"""Determines when to rely on Codex as-a-Backup based on `cleanlab_codex.response_validation.is_bad_response()`.
+"""Determines when to rely on Codex based on `cleanlab_codex.response_validation.is_bad_response()`.
 Keyword arguments for this method can be provided when instantiating this object via: `is_bad_response_config`."""

 def __init__(